Indirect Tax Controls: Understanding E-invoicing and Digital Reporting Terminology

 Clearance

-In clearance systems, documents gain legal and fiscal validity only after they have been validated and cleared (approved) by the tax authority.
+In clearance invoice models, documents gain legal and fiscal validity only after they have been validated and cleared (approved) by the tax authority.
 The specific method of clearance can vary across different jurisdictions.
 For instance, it might involve assigning a unique number or UUID, as in Poland, or applying an electronic seal or a token by the tax authorities, such as in Mexico.

 The timing of the clearance process in these systems can vary; it may occur before or after the business documents are exchanged between parties.
 For instance, in Poland, Brazil, and Italy, taxpayers must submit their invoices to the tax authorities for clearance before these documents are sent to their trading partners (pre-clearance).
 On the other hand, in Peru and Uruguay, the tax authority performs the clearance of the invoice after it has already been issued and exchanged between the trading parties (post-clearance).
 In such cases, the e-invoice holds conditional validity until it receives formal approval from the tax authorities.